zer0Trac3/kaliwiki/tools/aircrack-ng_suite/wesside-ng.md

 WESSIDE-NG

 NAME
-       wesside-ng  - crack a WEP key of an open network without user interven‐ tion
+       wesside-ng  - crack a WEP key of an open network without user interven tion

 SYNOPSIS
        wesside-ng <options>

 DESCRIPTION
-       wesside-ng is an auto-magic tool which incorporates a number  of  tech‐ niques to seamlessly obtain a WEP key in minutes.
-It first identifies a network, then proceeds to associate with it, obtain PRGA (pseudo random generation  algorithm) xor data, determine the network IP scheme, rein‐ ject ARP requests and finally determine the WEP key.
+       wesside-ng is an auto-magic tool which incorporates a number  of  tech niques to seamlessly obtain a WEP key in minutes.
+It first identifies a network, then proceeds to associate with it, obtain PRGA (pseudo random generation  algorithm) xor data, determine the network IP scheme, rein ject ARP requests and finally determine the WEP key.
 All this  is  done without your intervention.